JHU-PL-Lab/www-fpse/assignments/project.md

 ## The FPSE Project Labs
 <a name="labs"></a>

-The project labs are classes later in the semester where your group can collabotate on project work.
+The project labs are classes later in the semester where your group can collaborate on project work.
 The goal of the labs is to get work done on your project, and for your group to have plenty of time to get feedback from the course staff on all aspects of your project.
 Your advisor will check in with you and give you feedback and advice during the lab.
+Make use of your advisor and benefit from their expertise!

 Here are some defining features of the labs.